alexmreis/mapstraction-rails/README.md

 # Mapstraction

-TODO: Write a gem description
+Mapstraction (http://mapstraction.com) is a programming library that provides a common interface for numerous javascript mapping libraries to enable switching from one to another as smoothly as possible.
+Developers can code their web applications once, and then easily switch the mapping provider based on project needs, terms and conditions, and new functionality.

+This gem packages it up for usage in the Rails 3.1+ asset pipeline

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile under the asset scope:

-    gem 'mapstraction'
+    gem 'mapstraction-rails'

 And then execute: